On the relationship between company branding and employer branding.

 How is it done?
 How to create an employer brand that is based on the corporate brand?

-The company brand, values and messages are the essence of a company, what gives the company power and advantages in a competitive market.
+The company brand, values, and messages are the essence of a company, which gives the company power and advantages in a competitive market.
 Employer branding is the reputation we seek to create among potential candidates and existing employees.